Second Order Concentration via Logarithmic Sobolev Inequalities: Evaluating Second Order Difference Operators

-As for conditions \eqref{Cond1} and \eqref{Cond2}, note that in typical cases (for instance, if the function $f$ is symmetric) we have $B_1 = \Theta(B_2)$ as $n \to \infty$.
+As for conditions \eqref{Cond1}, note that in typical cases (for instance, if the function $f$ is symmetric) we have $B_1 = \Theta(B_2)$ as $n \to \infty$.

-For functions of independent symmetric Bernoulli variables taking values in $\{\pm1 \}$, we don't seem to need first order differences.
+For functions of independent Rademacher variables taking values in $\{\pm1 \}$, we don't seem to need first order differences.
 It is well-known that such functions can be represented in the form

-where the coefficients $\alpha_I$ (with a suitable multi-index $I$) are real numbers and the summation extends over all terms till order $n$.
-More precisely, we have

-for any $i_1 < \ldots < i_d$, $d = 0, 1, \ldots, n$.
+where the coefficients $\alpha_I$ (with a suitable multi-index $I$) are real numbers and the summation extends over all terms up to the order $n$.
+More precisely, we have $\alpha_{i_1 \ldots i_d} = \mathbb{E} f(X_1, \ldots, X_n)X_{i_1} \cdots X_{i_d}$ for any $i_1 < \ldots < i_d$, $d = 0, 1, \ldots, n$.
 This representation is called the \emph{Fourier--Walsh expansion} of the function $f$, and the expression on the right-hand side of \eqref{Fourier-Walsh} is also known as a \emph{Rademacher chaos}.
 It is immediately clear that \eqref{Fourier-Walsh} is at the same time the Hoeffding decomposition of $f$.
 Applying Corollary \ref{zentralfuerBernoulli} to functions of this type leads to the following result: